SaltyGoo/saltygoo.github.io/_posts/2020-11-9-base-rules.md

 <ins>**Inventory**</ins>.
 You have as many slots as twice your Strength.
 Inventory slots can be filled with objects.
 Small items like potions, daggers, and ammunition can be stacked in your inventory in packs of 10 of the same type.
 If you go beyond your capacity, you become [prone](/2020/11/10/extra-rules/#Conditions).

-<ins>**Psyche**</ins>.
-You have as many slots as twice your Willpower.
-Psyche slots can be filled with Skills, Class Templates, Spells, Followers and Beliefs, but also with trauma you gain along the way.
+<ins>**Psyche**</ins>.You have as many slots as twice your Willpower.
+Psyche slots can be filled with Skills, Class Levels, Spells, Followers and Beliefs.
 If you go beyond your capacity, you become [dazed](/2020/11/10/extra-rules/#Conditions).
-You can only remove things from your Psyche when _Carousing_, except trauma, whcih can only be overcome through beliefs.
+You can only remove things from your Psyche when _Carousing_.

 </details>